shbxio/CAP/Data/README.md

 **3.** In the search box, type "Organizational profile" and open the relevant table.
   ![orgaProfile](https://github.com/shbxio/CAP/assets/43991954/f1b3530a-9a3a-408b-ab7b-5095c7278f88)

 **4.** You should only find one demo entry in the table in this case, which was automatically added when you installed MSM Demo Data.
 Change the entry to "Contoso Automotive" by simply clicking on the first cell of the first column and row.
-Note that you should not delete the entry but just rewrite it.
+Note that you should not delete the entry but just rewrite it. <br />
 If the "Reporting start day (Internal)" and "Reporting start month (Internal)" columns are blank, then enter the entries you can see in the image below, so that the first row looks exactly like the image below.
   ![orgaProfileTab](https://github.com/shbxio/CAP/assets/43991954/038cf34f-60d9-41a1-aaeb-81b097663aaf)
 <br />
 <br />